Healthy Food, Healthy Community

 Start Where You Are

-After her first successful CSA season, Emma started in on her next goal: to get some more land.
+After her first successful CSA season (which you can read about in Part 1), Emma Jagoz of Moon Valley Farm started in on her next goal: to get some more land.
 She still didn’t have any money to rent or purchase land, so she got creative.
 She had noticed that her next-door neighbor didn’t pay much attention to the land in back of her house, except to pay people to mow it, so Emma knocked on her door and asked if she could farm it.
 Her neighbor was very enthusiastic.

 So Emma gained a nice field in exchange for a CSA share.
 Then she went around to other neighbors, continuing to add land.
 She’s presently up to seven parcels of land, two close to her one at home, and four about 15 to 20 minutes away.